Members of the Provost’s Council for Engagement gather for a group photo.

 Meet the Provost’s Council

-Each month, we will profile a different faculty/staff member of the Provost’s Council on Engagement, who in their own words will help to showcase the diversity of engaged scholarship across campus, as well as the impact of this work on communities and the university.
+Each month, we will profile a different faculty/staff member of the Provost’s Council for Engagement, who in their own words will help to showcase the diversity of engaged scholarship across campus, as well as the impact of this work on communities and the university.

 The council also includes several ex-officio members representing university administration with a strong interest in promoting and supporting engagement at CSU: